Need more Leads?

 Paid advertising leads are prospects interested in running paid campaigns to promote their products or services.
 Agencies specializing in paid advertising may purchase leads to identify businesses seeking assistance with their advertising strategies.

-The first (and most important) step in buying a lead list is understanding who you’d like to target.
-If you purchase a lead list comprised of generic contact information, there is no guarantee that any of the contacts will be interested in your offer.
 By performing targeting before purchasing a list, you’ll preemptively eliminate (and not pay for) uninterested leads, thus getting the most “bang for your buck.”
 If you don’t already have your target market figured out, now is the time to do so.

 A good way to tackle this is to rank your existing customers in terms of favorability, including profitability, acquisition cost, and the amount of time it took to move them through the pipeline.
-From this list, you can extrapolate more nuanced psychographic and demographic data, which will give you a much clearer idea of which types of companies you’d like to target.
+From this list, you can extrapolate more nuanced psychographic and demographic data, giving you a much clearer idea of which types of companies you’d like to target.
 A good list vendor will work with you to help you get the specific data you need.

 If you’re going to pay for a list of leads, the cost will vary based on several factors: